swaros/contxt/docs/documentation/tasklistener.md

 # listener

-Listener contains a List of Triggers they watch for the output of the script and starts other task depending if some keywords are found in the output.
+Listener contains a List of Triggers they watch for the output of the script and starts other task or sub-scripts depending if some keywords are found in the output.

 ````yaml
 task: